apache/pekko-persistence-cassandra/docs/src/main/paradox/snapshots.md

 CREATE KEYSPACE IF NOT EXISTS akka_snapshot WITH replication = {'class': 'NetworkTopologyStrategy', '<your_dc_name>' : 3 };
 ```

-For local testing, and the default if you enable `akka.persistence.cassandra.snapshot.keyspace-autocreate` you can use the following:
+For local testing, and the default if you enable `pekko.persistence.cassandra.snapshot.keyspace-autocreate` you can use the following:

 @@snip [snapshot-keyspace](/target/snapshot-keyspace.txt) { #snapshot-keyspace }

 A single table is required.
 This needs to be created before starting your application.
-For local testing you can enable `akka.persistence.cassandra.snapshot.tables-autocreate`.
+For local testing you can enable `pekko.persistence.cassandra.snapshot.tables-autocreate`.
 The default table definitions look like this:

 @@snip [snapshot-tables](/target/snapshot-tables.txt) { #snapshot-tables}